SNMP Information

 SNMP stands for the Simple Network Management Protocol.
 At its heart, SNMP is a set of rules that allows a computer to get statistics from another computer across the Internet.

-Computers keep track of various statistics that measure what they're doing.
-For example, routers can keep track of the number of bytes, packets, and errors that were transmitted and received on each interface (port).
-Web servers might keep a tally of the number of hits they have received.
-Other kinds of equipment have configuration information that's available through SNMP.
+Computers track various statistics that measure what they are doing.
+For example, routers can track the number of bytes, packets, and errors that are transmitted and received on each interface (port).
+Web servers might keep a tally of the number of hits they receive.
+Other kinds of equipment have configuration information that is available through SNMP.

 Management Information Base (MIB)